sabyrzhan/learning-progress/finance/general_finance.md

 ## Inflation
 Inflation - general rise in price over a period of time.
 When it rises each unit of currency buys fewer goods and services.
 The opposite is deflation.

+Types:
+1. Demand-pull - happens when demand for good/service exceeds production capacity
+2. Cost-push - when production cost increase in price